aserpi-uni/biar-so/README.md

 ### Encryption
 TLS 1.2 via [OpenSSL](https://www.openssl.org).
-The default key is RSA and the certificate is self-signed, expiring 23/12/2017 21:16:06 GMT.
+The default algorithm is RSA and the certificate is self-signed, expiring in 23/12/2017 at 21:16:06 GMT.

 ### Compile and install
 This project uses [CMake](https://www.cmake.org), refer to the official website for what it is and how to use it.
 Client and server may be compiled independently, but pay attention to set the same port.
 There are some macros that can be redefined:
-* ADDRESS: server address, default "127.0.0.1"
+* ADDRESS: sets the server address in the client, default "127.0.0.1"
 * PAGE_SIZE: messages per page, default 10
 * PAGES: preallocated pages, default 5
 * PORT: the port number, default 42318